School Science Lessons

 Narrow-leaved gardenia, (Atractocarpus chartaceus), narrow leaf gardenia, Australia, Asteraceae

-Atractylis, (Atractylodes lancea) | beta-eudesmol | "black Atractylodes", rhizome is cang zhu, Chinese herbal medicine, Asteraceae
+Atractylis, (Atractylodes lancea), | beta-eudesmol | "black Atractylodes", rhizome is cang zhu, Chinese folk medicine, Asteraceae

-Saltbush, (Atriplex nummularia), old man saltbush, retains salt in the leaves, up to 3 m high, alternate edible grey-green leaves are rich in protein, eat grubs in roots, leaves eaten raw or roasted, herbal medicine, leaves and roots mashed and boiled with water, bathe skin sores wounds and burns, settlers drank same decoction to treat scurvy, fire retardant plant, fodder for sheep and cattle, grown on scalded land that does not grow good pasture any more, Australian native food, Amaranthaceae
+Saltbush, (Atriplex nummularia), old man saltbush, retains salt in the leaves, up to 3 m high, alternate edible grey-green leaves are rich in protein, eat grubs in roots, leaves eaten raw or roasted, folk medicine, leaves and roots mashed and boiled with water, bathe skin sores wounds and burns, settlers drank same decoction to treat scurvy, fire retardant plant, fodder for sheep and cattle, grown on scalded land that does not grow good pasture any more, Australian native food, Amaranthaceae.

-See diagram, Old man saltbush
+See diagram Atriplex>: Old man saltbush

-Atriplex nummularia, Saltbush, Mudbrick Herb Cottage, See text below images.
+Atriplex nummularia, Saltbush, Mudbrick Herb Cottage

-Coastal saltbush, (Atriplex cinerea), grey saltbush, barilla, truganini, leaves edible if cooked, former common pot-herb, succulent taste like sage, 1- 2m high, silver-grey lance-shaped leaves, cream flowers, used for salty, herb flavour like spinach leaves, dried as a salt substitute, fire
+Coastal saltbush, (Atriplex cinerea), grey saltbush, barilla, truganini, leaves edible if cooked, former common pot-herb, succulent taste like sage, 1- 2m high, silver-grey lance-shaped leaves, cream flowers, used for salty, herb flavour like spinach leaves, dried as a salt substitute, fire.

-retardant plant, fodder for sheep and cattle | Amaranthin | Australian native food, Amaranthaceae
+retardant plant, fodder for sheep and cattle | Amaranthin | Australian native food, Amaranthaceae.

-Atriplex cinerea, Coastal saltbush, Mudbrick Herb Cottage, See text below images.
+Atriplex cinerea, Coastal saltbush, Mudbrick Herb Cottage

-Deadly nightshade, (Atropa belladonna), "belladonna", dwale, fair lady, European mandrake, leaves and fruit poisonous, perennial,
+Deadly nightshade, (Atropa belladonna), "belladonna", dwale, fair lady, European mandrake, leaves and fruit poisonous, perennial, herbaceous plant, folk medicine | Scopolamine, C17H21NO4 | Anisodamine C17H23NO4 |

-herbaceous plant, herbal medicine | Scopolamine | Anisodamine | used to produce | Atropine | formerly used for poisoned arrows, used to dilate pupil of eyes for female allurement, (Italian bella donna beautiful lady), Europe, Asia, North America, Solanaceae
+It was formerly used for poisoned arrows, used to dilate pupil of eyes for female allurement, (Italian bella donna beautiful lady), Europe, Asia, North America, Solanaceae.

 Up to 2 m, shrub, full sun and part shade, needs moist. but well-drained soil, frost tolerant, fire retardant, decorative, attracts birds, edible berries said to be tastiest wild fruit, aromatic pulp, spectacular white fruit with blue spots, slight ginger flavour, Australian native food, Myrtaceae.

-See diagram, Midyim.
+See diagram: Midyim.

 Midgen berry, Australian National Herbarium